 When is Rent Due?

 Under the California Civil Code 1947, rent is “payable at the termination of the holding” as it successively becomes due, whether the holding be “by the day, week, month, quarter, or year.”
-In other words, rent must be paid by the due date specified in the rental contract, of which is usually at the end of the month.
+In other words, rent must be paid by the due date specified in the rental contract (usually at the end of the month).
 There is no grace period under Californian law.

 Emergency (§ 1954-1): Landlords are allowed to enter the property in emergency circumstances.

 Non-Emergency (§ 1954-2): Entry is allowed by landlords to “make necessary or agreed repairs, decorations, alterations or improvements, supply necessary or agreed services, or exhibit the dwelling unit to prospective or actual purchasers, mortgagees, tenants, workers, or contractors or to make an inspection pursuant to subdivision.”
 However, entry should take place during normal business hours.

 To remain in accordance with § 1941.1, landlords must ensure the following: